Barnwell: The NFL's 50 most intriguing people, and why each matters

 40. Sean McVay, coach, Rams

 In Year 1 as coach of the Rams, McVay was blessed with good health.
-The Rams' offense suffered from the fewest Adjusted Games Lost in the league in 2017, as Los Angeles' offensive starters combined to miss more games by sitting out a meaningless matchup in Week 17 than they did due to injury over the previous 16 weeks.
+The Rams' offense suffered from the fewest adjusted games lost in the league in 2017, as Los Angeles' offensive starters combined to miss more games by sitting out a meaningless matchup in Week 17 than they did due to injury over the previous 16 weeks.

 Health isn't everything -- the Rams also ranked as the league's healthiest offense by AGL in 2016, too -- but the user-friendly campaign allowed McVay to have the largest possible impact during his debut campaign.
 This was and remains a top-heavy Rams offense.
 Every team would suffer by losing their starting quarterback, but the Rams have only Sean Mannion and Brandon Allen in reserve behind Jared Goff.
 Their top back behind Todd Gurley is Malcolm Brown, who has averaged just 3.6 yards per carry as a pro.
-Rookies would likely be the first players off the bench if Andrew Whitworth was injured at left tackle.
-McVay has already proven that he's a good coach, but he's going to get a chance to see how he improvises in 2018.
+Rookies would likely be the first players off the bench if Andrew Whitworth were injured at left tackle.
+McVay has already proved that he's a good coach, but he's going to get a chance to see how he improvises in 2018.

 41. DeForest Buckner, DL, 49ers

 If the 49ers want to make a move to the top of the NFC West and into the postseason, it'll be less about Jimmy Garoppolo and more about the defense.
-Robert Saleh's bunch can call on as many five first-round picks on the defensive side of the ball, but none of them has shown as much promise as the third overall pick of the 2016 draft.
+Robert Saleh's bunch can call on as many five first-round picks on defense, but none of them has shown as much promise as the third overall pick of the 2016 draft.

 Buckner was drafted with the hopes that he would turn into a young Calais Campbell, and while the transformation isn't yet complete, the Oregon product is further along the way than most realize.
-The 24-year-old Buckner only racked up three sacks last season, but those takedowns came amid 22 quarterback hits, a figure which topped that of stars like Joey Bosa and Jadeveon Clowney.
-Twenty-two hits would typically generate about 10 sacks in a typical season, and the vast majority of players who underperform their sack total by as much as Buckner a year ago improve their totals the following season.
+The 24-year-old Buckner racked up only three sacks last season, but those takedowns came amid 22 quarterback hits, a figure which topped that of stars such as Joey Bosa and Jadeveon Clowney.
+Twenty-two hits would typically generate about 10 sacks in a season, and the vast majority of players who underperform their sack total by as much as Buckner a year ago improve their totals the following season.
 If Buckner can rack up 10 sacks in 2018, he would become the anchor of the first post-Harbaugh 49ers defense worth writing home about.

 Group VI: One More Ride